IGBC/PySketch/README.rst

     #!/usr/bin/pysketch

-    # Blinky.py - Sketch to blink an LED on an RPi
-    # This script assumes you have an LED connected from pin 12 to GND.
-(Via a resistor plz)
+    '''Blinky.py - Sketch to blink an LED on an RPi This script assumes you have an LED connected from pin 18 to GND.
+(Via a resistor plz)'''

-    def setup(argv): # This code is automatically executed when the sketch starts.
+    def setup(): # This code is automatically executed when the sketch starts.
         GPIO.setmode(GPIO.BCM) # The RPi.GPIO Library is automatically loaded in.
         GPIO.setup(18, GPIO.OUT)